 - salt & coarse ground pepper

-Place the garlic, olive oil and dry ingredients (above) in a saute pan set at a medium-low heat, warming and softening the garlic – not browning it – for 7-10 minutes.
-In a sauce pan, add the following
+Place the garlic, olive oil and dry ingredients (above) in a sauce pan set at a medium-low heat, warming and softening the garlic – not browning it – for 7-10 minutes.
+Into the same sauce pan, add the following:

 - 1/2 c chopped fresh tomatoes